Monday 2 September 2019

 During 2006 the centre had submitted 17 formal complaints to the then Office of Police Integrity (OPI) on behalf of young people about their treatments by police in the region.
 Some of these complaints were the subject of later court action and the racial discrimination claim in the Federal Court which was settled in 2013.

 These policing practices and the racist police culture that surrounded them may well have been reinforced under Guerin’s management at the time.
-We hope that Operation Turon will be able to shed some light on this possibility, the ways in which these race discrimination complaints and the internal complaint about Mr Guerin’s coments in 2006 were treated at the time.
+The release of Operation Turon findings should be able to shed some light on this possibility.

 An ineffective police complaint system has the effect of hiding or ignoring human rights abuses against members of the Victorian community.
-Our key message during the IBACC Inquiry has been that Victorian Parliament has a particular responsibility to ensure the effective and impartial investigation of complaints against police.
+Victorian Parliament has a particular responsibility to ensure the effective and impartial investigation of complaints against police.

 Media and Resources